Last update: [last-modified]

 As one of the trendier places to live in London, Clapham's lively vibe attracts social professionals from all over the world.

-Clapham, London, has spread outwards over the years, and now straddles both the Lambeth and Wandsworth boroughs.
-It can broadly be divided into four areas - Clapham North, Clapham Old Town, Clapham South and Clapham Junction and is one of the most popular places to live in London.
+Clapham, South West London, has spread outwards over the years, and now straddles both the Lambeth and Wandsworth boroughs.
+It can broadly be divided into four areas - Clapham North, Clapham Old Town, Clapham South and Clapham Junction - and is one of the most popular places to live in London.

 It's nearest neighbour is the trendy Brixton, so you won't be short of places to go for a night out close to home.